kailaix/ADCME.jl/docs/src/parallel.md

 "/device:GPU:0"
 ```

-**Colocate Gradient Operators**
+**Collocate Gradient Operators**

 When we call `gradients`, TensorFlow actually creates a set of new operators, one for each operator in the forward computation.
-By default, those operators are placed on the default device (GPU:0 if GPU is available; otherwise it's CPU:0).
-Sometimes we want to place the operators created by gradients on the same devices as the corresponding original operators.
-For example, if the operator `b` (`sin`) in the last example is on GPU:0, we hope the corresponding gradient computation (`cos`) is also on GPU:0.
-This can be done by specifying `colocate` keyword arguments in `gradients`
+By default, those operators are placed on the default device (`GPU:0` if GPU is available; otherwise it's `CPU:0`).
+Sometimes we want to place the operators created by gradients on the same devices as the corresponding forward computation operators.
+For example, if the operator `b` (`sin`) in the last example is on `GPU:0`, we hope the corresponding gradient computation (`cos`) is also on `GPU:0`.
+This can be done by specifying `colocate` [^colocate] keyword arguments in `gradients`:
+[^colocate]: Unfortunately, in the TensorFlow APIs, "collocate" is spelt as "colocate".
 ```julia
 @pywith tf.device(assign_to_device("/device:GPU:0")) begin
     global a = Variable(1.0)